AuReMe/esmecata/README.md

 ├── uniprot_release_metadata.json
 ````

-The `result` folder contain one subfolder for each `observation_name` from the input file (except when only 1 proteome has been found then the results are stored in `result_single_proteome`).
+The `result` folder contain one subfolder for each `observation_name` from the input file.
 Each subfolder contains the proteome associated with the `observation_name`.

 The `tmp_proteome` contains all the proteomes that have been found to be associated with one taxon.